voxpupuli/puppet-nsd/README.md

 The template string is passed directly to a `File` resource, so the same path should apply that would be used in the `File` resource.

+Use the `nsd::zonepurge` boolean to enable purging unmanaged zone files.

 ### With Hiera

 You can use hiera-file or the template directory to store your zone files that